kamranbekirovyz/versionarte/firebase_remote_config_setup.md

 ![](https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/remote-config-setup/edit-value.png)

-✅ By following these steps, you should now have the versionarte parameter in your Firebase Remote Config, which you can use to manage your app's versioning information.
+🎉 By following these steps, you should now have the versionarte parameter in your Firebase Remote Config, which you can use to manage your app's versioning and availability.